-How to Get a Teaching License in Nebraska
+How to Earn a Teaching License in Nebraska

 If you want to teach in Nebraska, your first step is to earn certification.
 While there are different pathways to doing this, your options depend on your current level of education and experience.